Everything on this page will become a problem the moment you do it correctly.

 What happens in that staying is not something that can be described in advance.
 It is specific to what is actually there.
 You will find out when you are actually there with it.

 What can be said: pressure that is genuinely met does not require a form.
 But most of the time, it gets one before it has fully arrived.
 Some bodies meet pressure by explaining it: finding the cause, naming the loop, tracing the origin.
 Others meet it by fixing something: taking action, making a change, producing a resolution.
 Others move toward another person: care, attention, a problem to help with.
 All three are departures.
 You left the sensation to go do something with it.
-The automatic reach for the nearest available channel requires the pressure to be unmet.
-The moment the pressure is actually received before it becomes anything, the reach loses its automaticity.
+The automatic reach requires the pressure to be unmet.
+The moment the pressure is actually received before it becomes anything, the reach loses its grip.
 Not immediately.
 Not permanently.
 But the gap between arrival and reach gets fractionally longer each time genuine contact happens.

 This is not a meditation technique.
 It is not therapy.
 It is not a disruption or a calibrator.
 It is contact.
 With what is actually there.
 Before it becomes anything else.